jraps20/Solr-AzureAppService/README.md

 Verified on Solr 6.6.2 and 7.2.1.

+# Sitecore Solr-AzureAppService

+To use this guide for Sitecore development, please see the ReadMe on the Sitecore branch: https://github.com/jraps20/Solr-AzureAppService/tree/Sitecore

 ## Deployment Summary

 1. \[Deploy to Azure\] button looks for `azuredeploy.json` file at repo root